AndersSpringborg/k8perf/README.md

     pip install --editable .
 ```

-### Run iperf 3 benchmark on kubernetes
+### Run iperf 3 benchmark on kubernetes without tool
-There are two files in the folder `bandwidth`:
+There are two files in the folder `benchmarks/bandwidth`:
 - the server `iperf3-server.yaml`
 - the client `iperf3-client.yaml`

 ## Results
-The results of our experiments are located in the results folder.
+- The results of our experiments are located in the `results` folder.

-Images and visualizations of data and analysis are located in the images folder.
+- Images and visualizations of data and analysis are located in the `results/images` folder.

-visualize.ipynb is a notebook which was used to generate the heatmaps for the iperf3 tests.

 #### TODO
 - [ ] add a way to specify the namespace